jregula/kube-diff/README.md

 A Kubernetes tool aimed at establishing consistency across clusters.
 The basic idea is to compare configuration from one Kubernetes Cluster to another.
 The first use case is an API that compares images between Clusters/Namespaces.

 In environments where you have lots of microservices and configuration, it's hard to be able to visualise the difference between them.
-Using this tool, you should be able to see quite clearly the difference (starting with images) and what would need to be promoted or changed to achieve consistency.
+Using this tool, you should be able to see quite clearly what the difference is between them (starting with images) and what would need to be promoted or changed to achieve consistency.

 ## Usage